 14. A bike tune up

 Know someone who gets around town by bike or who would ride more if their bike didn’t squeak?
 Give them an MEC gift card for the value of a bike tune-up to keep them flying down the road or along the trails.
-Pair it with the value of a bike maintenance workshop to help them learn new skills.

 15. A ski tune up